dotswg/dots-architecture/draft-ietf-dots-architecture.md

 A DOTS session is established to support bilateral exchange of data between an associated DOTS client and a DOTS server.
 In the DOTS architecture, data is exchanged between DOTS agents over signal and data channels.
-Regardless, a DOTS session is characterized by the presence of an established signal channel.
-A data channel may be established as well, however it is not a prerequisite.
-Conversely, a DOTS session cannot exist without an established signal channel: when an established signal channel is terminated for any reason, the DOTS session is also said to be terminated.
+As such, a DOTS session can be a DOTS signal channel session, a DOTS data channel session, or both.

+A DOTS agent can maintain one or more DOTS sessions.

+A DOTS signal channel session is associated with a single transport connection (TCP or UDP session) and an ephemeral security association (a TLS or DTLS session).
+Similarly, a DOTS data channel session is associated with a single TCP connection and an ephemeral TLS security association.

+Mitigation requests created using DOTS signal channel are not bound to the DOTS signal channel session.
+Instead, mitigation requests are associated with a DOTS client and can be managed using different DOTS signal channel sessions.

 ### Preconditions {#dots-session-preconditions}